 Chyulu Hills Hiking & Kisula Caves 1 Day Tour

-Chyulu Hills are located in Chyulu Hills National Park, Makueni County in South-West Kenya, and lies between the Tsavo and Amboseli ecosystems.
-Chyulu Hills is about 30 km southwest of Kibwezi and approximately 190 km southeast of Nairobi.
+The Chyulu Hills are located in Chyulu Hills National Park, Makueni County, in South-West Kenya, and lie between the Tsavo and Amboseli ecosystems.
+Chyulu Hills are about 30 km southwest of Kibwezi and approximately 190 km southeast of Nairobi.

 Chyulu Hills National Park is a 4-hour drive from Nairobi and was featured in the famous movie “Out of Africa” as a substitute for the Ngong Hills.
 The Chyulu Hills are home to a wide variety of wildlife, which normally wanders in from neighboring Amboseli.

 All of the classic “big five” animals can be found here: lions, leopards, elephants, buffalo, and rhinos.
-Viewing herds of Eland is a common event.
+Viewing herds of Eland is common.
 As are sightings of giraffe, zebra, baboons, Skye’s forest, and wildebeest.

-It also boasts an abundance of different birdlife such as African green pigeon, purple crested coucal, Klaas Cuckoo, Eurasian nightjar, alpine swift, black crake, crowned lapwing, gray heron, great egret, African harrier hawk, white-backed vulture, brown snake eagle and many more.
+It also boasts an abundance of birdlife, including African green pigeon, purple crested coucal, Klaas’s Cuckoo, Eurasian nightjar, alpine swift, black crake, crowned lapwing, gray heron, great egret, African harrier-hawk, white-backed vulture, brown snake-eagle, and many more.

 Chyulu Hills Hiking & Kisula Caves 1 Day Tour begins and ends in Nairobi.
-The start point of the hike is at the Chyulu Hills National Park Satellite campsite located just below the satellite dishes atop one of the hills and offers a stunning view of the hills around as well as the plains below the hills.
+The start point of the hike is the Chyulu Hills National Park Satellite campsite, located just below the satellite dishes atop one of the hills, and it offers a stunning view of the surrounding hills and the plains below.
 The hiking trip also ends at the Satellite.

-During the trip, we will explore the amazing Kisula caves, and the rolling Chyulu hills, enjoy a mild hike, and watch wildlife & birds hoping to get the splendid vista of Mount Kilimanjaro.
+During the trip, we will explore the amazing Kisula caves and the rolling Chyulu Hills, enjoy a mild hike, and watch wildlife & birds, hoping to catch a splendid view of Mount Kilimanjaro.

-We drive up 35 km into the Chyulu Hills National Park to “Satellite” point, once a training base for the British Army.
-In this dry campsite location at an altitude of 1900m, remnants of structures built by the British army, including telecommunication masts on the adjacent hill and storage tanks, are still evident on the site.
+We drive 35 km into the Chyulu Hills National Park to the “Satellite” point, once a British Army training base.
+At this dry campsite at an altitude of 1900m, remnants of British army structures, including telecommunication masts on the adjacent hill and storage tanks, are still evident on site.

 Rising to an altitude of 2188 meters at its highest, Chyulu Hills Mountain Range range spans over 100km from one end to the other, we are spoilt for a choice of directions to go wandering, hills to climb, and views to behold.